zulhilmizainuddin/graphql/README.md

 - Subscription server and client using graphql-ws
 - Subscription publish and subscribe using Redis PubSub
 - Query instrumentation and monitoring using Prometheus and Grafana
+- Query tracing using OpenTelemetry and Zipkin exporter

 ## Getting Started